 Doesn’t Routine quite fit what you’re looking for?
 These are the best alternatives:

-- Akiflow – Similar to Routine but stronger at merging tasks from different tools.
-If you work with Jira, Asana, Slack and ten other apps, then Akiflow efficiently brings everything together in one command bar.
+- Akiflow – Similar to Routine but stronger in merging tasks from different tools.
+If you work with Jira, Asana, Slack, and ten other apps, then Akiflow efficiently brings everything together in one command bar.
 Ideal for people who need many external integrations.

-- Motion – Want AI to automatically plan your day and shift tasks when something comes up?
+- Motion – Do you want AI to automatically plan your day and shift tasks when something comes up?
 Then Motion is interesting.
 Where Routine gives you manual control, Motion takes many decisions out of your hands.
-Handy if you struggle with prioritizing, but less suitable if you like to stay in control yourself.
+Useful if you have trouble prioritizing, but less suitable if you like to stay in control yourself.

 Each of these tools has its own strengths.
-It depends on your working style which one fits best.
+It depends on your work style which one fits best.

 Frequently asked questions